MicrosoftDocs/xamarin-docs/docs/android/deploy-test/building-apps/build-process.md

     The `$(AndroidManifest)` must contain the package name in the `/manifest/@package` attribute.

 -   **AndroidSdkBuildToolsVersion** &ndash; The Android SDK build-tools package provides the **aapt** and **zipalign** tools, among others.
 Multiple different versions of the build-tools package may be installed simultaneously.
-The build-tools package chosen for packaging is done by checking for and using a "preferred" build-tools version if it is present; if the "preferred" version is *not* present, then the highested versioned installed build-tools package is used.
+The build-tools package chosen for packaging is done by checking for and using a "preferred" build-tools version if it is present; if the "preferred" version is *not* present, then the highest versioned installed build-tools package is used.

     The `$(AndroidSdkBuildToolsVersion)` MSBuild property contains
     the prefered build-tools version.
 The Xamarin.Android build system